MicrosoftDocs/mixed-reality/mixed-reality-docs/qr-code-tracking.md

 ### Managing QR code data
 WMR devices save QR codes in the boot session.
 Once you reboot the device or restart the driver, they are gone and will be re-detected as new objects next time.
 QR code history is saved at the system level in the driver session.
 It is recommended to configure your app to ignore QR codes older than a specific timestamp.

-Currently, the API does support clearing QR code history, as multiple apps might be interested in the data.
+Currently, the API does not support clearing QR code history.